Nexedi/jio/docs/complex_queries.rst

           "type": "string",
           "format": "complex",
           "default": "complex",
-          "description": "The type is used to recognize the query type."
+          "description": "Type is used to recognize the query type" },
-        },
         "operator": {
           "type": "string",